TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

 TJ Friedl At The Plate

-- He ranks 22nd in batting average, 41st in on base percentage, and 63rd in slugging among qualifying hitters in baseball.
+- Among qualifying batters in MLB action, he ranks 25th in batting average, 41st in on-base percentage, and 64th in slugging.

-- Friedl is batting .381 with one homer during his last games and is on a five-game hitting streak.

-- Friedl has reached base via a hit in 66 games this season (of 104 played), and had multiple hits in 33 of those games.

-- In 28.8% of his games this year, Friedl has had at least one RBI.
-He's picked up more than one in 9.6% and driven in three or more of his team's runs in five contests.
+- In 28.6% of his games this season, Friedl has had at least one RBI.
+He's picked up more than one in 9.5% and driven in three or more of his team's runs in five contests.

-- He has scored in 40.4% of his games this season, with more than one run scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.